dfahlander/just-build/README.md

         1. rollup -c
         2. uglifyjs...
         3. bash... and node ...
-        4. *At this point, everything in the "myApp" target is built*.
-It will now output **just-build myApp done.** to stdout.
+        4. At this point, everything in the "myApp" target is built.
+It will now output 'just-build myApp done.' to stdout.
 Then it will continue by invoking the next target 'test':
         5. tsc --project test --watch
         6. Whenever stdout from tsc --project test --watch emits "Compilation complete.", execute following:
             1. echo "Foo Bar"
-            2. *At this point, everything in the "test" target is build*.
-It will now output **just-build test done.** to stdout.
+            2. At this point, everything in the "test" target is build.
+It will now output 'just-build test done.' to stdout.

 To just build the app: